Understanding your timetable

 Make a note of your tutorials on your printed copy of your timetable.
 Tutorials usually start two to three weeks into each trimester.

 Large courses are divided into separate groups called streams.
 Your stream will be on your Confirmation of Study.
-You can change streams (subject to availability)—using the Add/Drop function in Student Records, or through your Faculty office.
+You can change streams (subject to availability)—using the Add/Drop function in Student Records, or contact your Student Success team.